hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/_pytests/test_affiliated_products_generator.md

 * **Verification of Mock Calls:** Added `mock_retrieve.assert_called_once_with(valid_prod_urls)` to verify that `retrieve_product_details` is called with the expected input.
 This improves the test's reliability, ensuring that the function is calling the mocked external dependency in the correct manner.
 * **Correct import:** Uses `urllib.error` instead of `urllib2`.

-This revised solution provides more complete test coverage and demonstrates best practices for `pytest` testing, making it more resilient and suitable for production use.
+This revised solution provides more complete test coverage and demonStartes best practices for `pytest` testing, making it more resilient and suitable for production use.
 Remember to replace placeholders like `"src.suppliers.aliexpress.affiliated_products_generator"` with the actual path if necessary.

 ```